 In real life, Jake is never safe.
 He lives in constant fear of his mother’s violent boyfriend.
 But in his imaginary tower he can dream up his own father – the stranger who gave him a cuddle and a fluffy duck the day he was born and went away for ever.
 Jake doesn’t believe dreams ever come true.
 But sometimes they do.

 A bold English adventurer.
 An invincible Japanese warlord.
 A beautiful woman torn between two ways of life, two ways of love.
 All brought together in an extraordinary saga of a time and a place aflame with conflict, passion, ambition, lust, and the struggle for power…

-Find me on Goodreads here.
+Add me on Goodreads to keep up with my latest bookshelf additions.
 What are you reading lately?